Reading time: 6 min.

 The results of 5% Minoxidil for women before use and after six months [7].

-However, facial and body hair growth may occur as a side effect of Minoxidil foam.
+However, unwanted facial hair growth may occur as a side effect of Minoxidil foam.
 To avoid this, women are usually advised to use 2% Minoxidil twice a day, or 5% Minoxidil once a day [8].
 Using Minoxidil foam can minimise the risk of skin irritation and dandruff.

 Women’s hair loss is often much more difficult to diagnose and treat than men’s hair loss.
 Getting a professional diagnosis can help you find the right hair loss treatment for women.